-If we fail to obtain and maintain the licenses and approvals required for online education in China, our business, financial condition and results of operations may be materially and adversely affected.
+If we fail to obtain and maintain the licenses and approvals required for online education in China, our business, financial condition and results of operations may be materially and adversely affected

 The relevant laws and regulations in China related to the online education industry are relatively new and still evolving, and their interpretation and enforcement involve significant uncertainty and ambiguity.
 As a result, in certain circumstances it may be difficult to determine whether a certain license requirement applies to us and what actions or omissions may be deemed to be in violation of applicable laws and regulations.
 For example, according to the Administrative Provisions on Internet Audio-Visual Program Service, the dissemination of "Audio-visual Programs" through internet is subject to the specific license.
-However, due to the ambiguity of the definition of "Audio-visual Programs", there is uncertainty as to whether our online courses fall within the definition of "Audio-visual Programs" and whether we are required to obtain the License for Online Transmission of Audio-Visual Programs.
-On January 20, 2020, in the Q&A section of its website, the Beijing Radio and Television Bureau confirmed that online education is not subject to the License for Online Transmission of Audio-Visual Programs.
-In addition, pursuant to the Administrative Measures on the Production and Operation of Radio and Television Programs.
-Due to the ambiguity of the definition of "Radio and Television Programs," there is uncertainty as to whether our online courses fall within such definition.
+However, due to the ambiguity of the definition of "Audio-visual Programs", there is uncertainty as to whether our online courses fall within the definition, pursuant to the Administrative Measures on the Production and Operation of Radio and Television Programs, the production of "Radio and Television Programs," there is uncertainty as to whether is uncertainty as to whether our online of "Radio and Television Programs," there is uncertainty as to whether our online of "Radio and Television Programs," there is uncertainty as to whether our online of "Radio and Television Programs," there is uncertainty as to whether our online courses fall within such definition.